 4. The Kominsky Method

-The first season of this darkly funny show sneakily escaped the big win when it went to ‘The Marvelous Mrs. Maisel’ last year, and in all probability, the two shows with their returning seasons, for ‘Barry’ as I write, will have a go at it this year as well, along with almost certain nominations for Bill Hader as outstanding actor in a comedy series, whose mere presence makes everything in the show twice as funny.
-The second season of the acclaimed dark comedy with Hader in the lead has started off well, and with the same momentum should have absolutely no troubles in securing a nomination, that is again, given the makers somehow manage to screw it up; also highly unlikely since it’s HBO.
+The first season of this darkly funny show sneakily escaped the big win when it went to ‘The Marvelous Mrs. Maisel’ last year, and in all probability, the two shows with their returning seasons will have a go at it this year as well, along with almost certain nominations for Bill Hader as outstanding actor in a comedy series, whose mere presence makes everything in the show twice as funny.
+The second season of the acclaimed dark comedy with Hader in the lead has ended on an exceedingly positive note, and with the same momentum and noise it has managed to make until now, it should have absolutely no troubles in securing a nomination, maybe finally even a win.

 ‘Veep’ is another returning champion back to claim its glory after winning consecutively for its last three seasons, and that alone should be cause enough to predict its nomination, which is almost a given at this point.
 The legendary Julia Louis-Dreyfus should easily land a couple of nominations in her kitty for her stellar act, having won it six consecutive times.
 All these credentials put it on an almost direct collision course with ‘The Marvelous Mrs. Maisel’, a show that looks to score along the same boundaries.
 What will be particularly interesting to see is how ‘Veep’s political satirical humour fares against ‘The Marvelous Mrs. Maisel’s feel good, almost whimsical kind of humour.
-‘Veep’ is currently airing its seventh and final season, and while we are sure from the looks of it that this is going to be another banger of a season, ‘Veep’ is looking to score a bountiful at the Emmys this year as well.
+‘Veep’ recently ended airing its seventh and final banger of a season, and we are sure from the looks of it that ‘Veep’ is looking to score a bountiful at the Emmys this year as well.

 1. The Marvelous Mrs. Maisel